ackatz/seclook-cli/README.md

 # seclook

-`seclook` is a CLI security seclook tool that allows you to query various security services directly from your terminal.
+`seclook` is a CLI security lookup tool that allows you to query various security services directly from your terminal.
 You can look up information using commands like `seclook [service] [value]`, where service can be `virustotal`, `shodan`, `emailrep` etc., and value is the information you're querying for.

 ## Installation